Amphetamine/dextroamphetamine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are taking an MAO inhibitor (MAOI) or you took an MAOI within the past 14 days.
+- Do not use this medicine if you have used an MAOI within the past 14 days.

 - Blood pressure medicine